What Are Dentures?

 - Improve confidence from correcting gaps in the mouth or visibly diseased teeth.

 - Preservation of any remaining natural teeth through the disbursement of bite force.

 Types of Dentures

 At Implant Dentistry of Florida, we two types of dentures, depending on the needs of the patient.
 The more teeth needing replacement, the likelier the patient needs full dentures.
 The dentist wants to give as natural of a look as possible.

 - Partial Dentures

+Dentures are great options for men and women who are missing several teeth or more.
 Most people can imagine a full denture; that set of artificial teeth that have a line of gum tissue to make them look completely natural.
 Full dentures may be affixed by are usually removable.
 The contouring of the bottom side of the complete denture is what keeps it in place as it sits over the gums.

 A partial denture looks similar to a full denture because it has the same structure of “teeth and gums.”
 However, there are fewer teeth in a partial.
 This fixture may have as few as one tooth, though in this instance a dental bridge may be a more suitable treatment option because the artificial tooth will have better stabilization from surrounding teeth.
 A partial denture is a removable structure with an acrylic base that may cover small metal clasps that secure the artificial tooth or teeth to neighboring teeth.

-- Extraction of unhealthy teeth, if necessary.
+- Extraction of unhealthy teeth, if it is necessary.